Protecting our bees and pollinators is still vitally important. There are still lots of ways to participate. Here’s how…

 Even if you can’t make a show you can still BEE involved!
 Read on…

 We still need LOTS of bees!
 Swarms in fact!
-The Grans are thrilled to have been invited by the Wax Chandlers to help design their Float for the Lord Mayor’s Show in London in November later this year.
+The Grans were thrilled to have been invited by the Worshipful Company of Wax Chandlers to help design their Float for the Lord Mayor’s Show in London in November last year.
+But bees are always needed for their various fundraising projects at shows and for their very popular bee-rings!

 You can find everything you need on our patterns page.
 Big bees, small bees, knitted bees, crochet bees…